syncfusion-content/xamarin.android-docs/xamarin-android/SfPopupLayout/Layout-Customizations.md

 ## Pop-up with one button in the footer

-In the following code example, the `SfPopupLayout.PopupView.AppearanceMode` property is set as “OneButton” which displays only the Accept button in the footer view.
+In the following code example, the `SfPopupLayout.PopupView.AppearanceMode` property is set as `OneButton` which displays only the Accept button in the footer view.

 {% highlight c# %}